Master's Degree Course in AREA AND GLOBAL STUDIES FOR INTERNATIONAL COOPERATION

 Course held in English

-Students wishing to enroll for the Master's Degree Program in Area and Global Studies for International Cooperation must have a Bachelor's Degree or a three-year university degree or another qualification obtained abroad, recognized as appropriate according to current legislation.
-Students must also fulfill the curricular requirements and possess an adequate personal preparation, since enrolment is not foreseen with training shortages.
+Students wishing to enrol in the Master's Degree Program in Area and Global Studies for International Cooperation must hold a Bachelor's Degree or a three-year university degree, or any other qualification obtained abroad that is recognized as equivalent in accordance with the legislation in force.
+Students must also fulfil the curricular requirements and the adequate personal preparation, since enrolment is not allowed in the case of a training deficit.

-• one of the following curricular requirements:
+- one of the following curricular requirements:

-• Italian Degree in Political Science and International Relations (L-36 Class)
+- Italian Degree in Political Science and International Relations (L-36 Class);

-• Italian Degree in Peace Studies (L-37 Class)
+- Italian Degree in Peace Studies (L-37 Class);

-• an Italian Bachelor's Degree, or a three-year university degree, or another qualification obtained abroad recognized as appropriate according to current legislation, provided that they have earned at least 18 Italian credits (or equivalent) in the following blocks of academic disciplines (candidates must have credits in 2 blocks at least):
+- an Italian Bachelor's Degree, or a three-year university degree, or another qualification obtained abroad recognized as appropriate according to current legislation, provided that they have earned at least 18 Italian credits (or equivalent) in the following blocks of academic disciplines (candidates must have credits in 2 blocks at least):

 L-LIN/06 LATIN AMERICAN LANGUAGES AND LITERATURES